pissardini/IT-Survival-Kit/nodejs/background-jobs/README.md

 # Background Jobs

-Background jobs in Node.js with Redis based on [Diego Fernandes](https://github.com/rocketseat-content/masterclass-nodejs-background-jobs) and [Roberto Sousa's](https://github.com/robertosousa1) classes on [Digital Innovation One](https://digitalinnovation.one/ "Digital Innovation One").
+Background jobs in Node.js with Redis based on [Diego Fernandes](https://github.com/rocketseat-content/masterclass-nodejs-background-jobs)' online content and [Roberto Sousa's](https://github.com/robertosousa1) class on [Digital Innovation One](https://digitalinnovation.one/ "Digital Innovation One").
 The main goal is to develop a simple User registration system using background tasks in Node.js and Redis DB.
 In NodeJS, the libraries Express and Bull are used to manipulate threads.

 ## Requirements